omendez85/react-bookshelf/README.md

 ### What is this repository for? ###

 Bookshelf based on react

 ### How do I get set up? ###

 * yarn install
-* npm start
+* yarn start